tbranyen/backbone-boilerplate/readme.md

 # Create a new project directory and enter it.
 mkdir myproject && cd myproject

-# Using Git, fetch only the last few commits.
-You don't need the full history
+# Using Git, fetch only the latest commits.
+You won't need the full history
 # for your project.
 git clone --depth 0 git@github.com:tbranyen/backbone-boilerplate.git .
 ```